Oubaida996/HR-management-system/README.md

-# HR-management-system
+# HR-management-system :

-employee management system,
-building an HR management system for a company, where they can organize their employees with their information and filter them.
+Building an HR management system for a company, where they can organize their employees with their information and filter them.

  **All data saved as employees object in the Local Storage so when you refresh the page you will not lose my old data.**